 - Have your senior employees call them for personalized rewards and offers

 - Offer them exclusive access to your new collection before you make it available for the general public

 - Invite them for an exclusive VIP membership with special benefits, such as an invitation to exclusive events.

 - While fulfilling their order, have your employees add handwritten thanks note

 Give top priority to the support request (exchange, refund, delivery, etc) of your loyal customers losing

 The techniques and approaches in this article are just a part of all the marketing work that goes into building profitable ecommerce business in today’s competitive business environment.
 But this article can be used as a ecommerce growth blueprint by fashion or non-fashion ecommerce start-ups.

-As usual, if you have any questions about any of the action item in this blueprint, just leave them in the comment section below and we’ll do our best to answer them.
+As usual, if you have any questions about any of the action item in this blueprint, just contact us and we’ll do our best to answer them.